Customization

 Installing plugins

-Once you found new plugins to install, you can install them by using the ipm install command:
+Once you've found a plugin to install, use the ipm install command:

-• ipm install <package_name> to install the latest version.
+ipm install <package_name>to install the latest version.ipm install <package_name>@<package_version>to install a specific version.

 Updating plugins